henri/spb/README.md

 Automatons which leverage SPB may be simple operations such as performing a search or starting a chat.
 They may be also be complex operations controlled by scripts which will assist you with performing testing, bench-marking and other steps which you may need to be able to carry out repeatedly.

 Below are starter SPB examples for the fish shell to enhance every day web based tasks.
-More examples are on the horizon which will are examples for testing, bench-marking, more advanced automatons such as  leveraging AI agents.
+More examples are on the horizon for testing, bench-marking, advanced automatons such as leveraging AI agents.
 If you have created something which you feel may be useful to the SPB community, [start a discussion](https://github.com/henri/spb/discussions) and share your ideas.

 Handy wrapper scripts to facilitate SPB usage via the command line :
 > <sub>During [installation](https://github.com/henri/spb/?tab=readme-ov-file#floppy_disk-installation) if fish is installed, you will be prompted to automatically install these fish snippets.
 If you install fish after SPB and would like to install these snippets, just run the [update command](https://github.com/henri/spb/?tab=readme-ov-file#bookmark_tabs-usage) or [re-install](https://github.com/henri/spb/?tab=readme-ov-file#floppy_disk-installation)</sub>